vruusmann/blog/_posts/2018-07-09-converting_sparkml_pipeline_pmml.md

 The [JPMML-Evaluator](https://github.com/jpmml/jpmml-evaluator) library can be ordered to perform self-checks on the `org.jpmml.evaluator.Evaluator` object by invoking its `#verify()` method.
 JPMML-SparkML integration tests indicate that the JPMML family of software (ie. JPMML-SparkML converter plus JPMML-Evaluator scorer) is consistently able to reproduce Apache Spark predictions (eg. regression targets, classification probabilities) with an abolute/relative error of 1e-14 or less.

-The `PMMLBuilder` builder class exposes the following mutator methods:
+The `PMMLBuilder` class exposes the following mutator methods:

 * `#verify(Dataset<Row>)`.
 Embeds the verification dataset.
 * `#verify(Dataset<Row>, double, double)`.
 Embeds the verification dataset with custom acceptance criteria (precision and zero threshold).